eknovoa/book-tracker/README.md

 ### Features I want to add:
-1. Add ratings next for each book that is added.
+1. Add star ratings for each book that is added.
 2. Implement the book inventory by using a MySQL or SQLite database.
 3. Then add features such as sorting and filtering.

-### Instructions on How To Run This Project On Your Own.
+### Instructions on How To Run This Project On Your Own:
 ---
 1. Clone the repository
    `git clone https://github.com/eknovoa/book-tracker.git`